andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

         <td valign="top">
             <p>
-                The name of the class factory that transforms incoming data into another structure (for example to an instance of the class of the incoming object type).
+                The name of the class factory that transforms incoming data into another structure (for example to an instance of the class of the InputObjectType).
             </p>
             <p>
-                The class must implement the following method:<br />
+                The class of factory must implement the following method:<br />
                 <code>__invoke(array $arguments): mixed</code><br />
-                where <code>$arguments</code> is an associative array of fields (incoming object type).
+                where <code>$arguments</code> is an associative array of fields (InputObjectType).
             </p>
             <p>
                 If the constructor parameter is not specified, the factory will be used: